Top 10 Organic Electronics experts to follow

 Prof. Supriyo Datta: Based at Purdue University, Datta’s work focuses on quantum transport in molecular and nanoscale systems, providing crucial theoretical insights that have helped define the trajectory of molecular electronics.

-Prof. Weiss: At UCLA, Weiss’s work encompasses nanoscale and molecular electronics, focusing on the understanding and manipulation of molecules in electronic devices.
+Prof. Paul Weiss: At UCLA, Weiss’s work encompasses nanoscale and molecular electronics, focusing on the understanding and manipulation of molecules in electronic devices.

-Dr. Michelle Simmons: Based at the University of New South Wales, Simmons explores quantum physics and molecular electronics, leading cutting- research in atomic-scale fabrication of electronic devices.
+Dr. Michelle Simmons: Based at the University of New South Wales, Simmons explores quantum physics and molecular electronics, cutting- research in atomic-scale fabrication of electronic devices.

-Prof. Herre van der Zant: Working at Delft University of , van der Zant is renowned for his experiments on quantum transport and mechanical properties of molecular systems, elucidating the behavior of molecules in electronic circuits.
+Prof. Herre van der Zant: Working at Delft University of Technology, van der Zant is renowned for his experiments on quantum transport and mechanical properties of molecular systems, elucidating the behavior of molecules in electronic circuits.

 Prof. Nongjian Tao: At Arizona State University, Tao’s focus is on molecular and nano-electronics, specifically exploring charge transport in molecular systems and developing new techniques to study molecular processes.